 4. Share the day-of timeline with your event stakeholders

 Once you’re done with your event schedule — well in advance of the actual event — send it out all the stakeholders.
 Give them some time to respond with feedback.

 Are there potential pain points they can point out that you may not have caught?
 Will any suppliers need more time than you allocated?
 Are the dates and times correct?
 By including your vendors in the event timeline creation, everyone knows when and what to expect from you.

 There are many moving parts to any and all events.
 Whether it’s a timeline for a corporate event, conference, or social event, creating a thorough timeline for an event is my lifesaver.

 What tips do you have for creating a day-of event timeline?
-Leave me a comment below or share it with us on LinkedIn!
+Share them with us on LinkedIn!